joelachankeng/Claude-Dangerous-Docker-Sandbox/README.md

 - Bundles Playwright MCP with a real Chrome browser, forwarded to the Windows desktop through an X server so you can watch the automation happen.
 - Persists your login with a long-lived token, so Claude never asks you to sign in again.
 - Includes double-click `.cmd` scripts to install VcXsrv, start the container, and rebuild it from scratch.
-- Backs up your conversation sessions before a rebuild and restores them afterward, so a clean rebuild does not lose your history.
+- Backs up and restores your conversation sessions on demand, so a clean rebuild does not lose your history.
 - Clone the folder to get a fresh sandbox for any new project — and run as many of them at once as you want.

 ## Tech